By: Jen Russon

-Placko welcomes more art into the city as well, hoping that in her next term, several new art sculptures will be added to the Tamarac landscape.
-As a public servant, she believes part of her job as commissioner is to insure citywide beautification programs, and help modify code requirements that meet the needs of her constituents.
+Placko welcomes more art into the city, hoping that in her next term, several new art sculptures will be added to the Tamarac landscape.
+As a public servant, she believes part of her job as commissioner is to ensure citywide beautification programs and help modify code requirements that meet the needs of her constituents.

 In 2016, she spearheaded a food drive that provided the necessities for Tamarac’s needy families.
 In 2017, the drive was extended to include all the city’s districts.

 Placko is also known for her compassion toward U.S. veterans.
 Her late husband was a Vietnam veteran who lost his life in the line of duty.